nanit/kubernetes-rabbitmq-cluster/README.md

 ## Usage:

-At the end of the installation you should have a rabbitmq service which you can use to connect to the cluster
+At the end of the installation you should have a service named `rabbitmq` which you can use to connect to the cluster

 ## Changing the number of nodes: